neonmoe/nemini/README.md

 The executable will be built into the `build-linux-<arch>` directory.

+#### Example package configurations

+Feel free to send patches containing setups for your favorite distro, so others can benefit from your working setup.

+- Arch Linux:
+  - `core/gcc` (build dependency)
+  - `core/make` (build dependency)
+  - `extra/sdl2`
+  - `core/openssl`
+  - `core/glibc`

 ### Windows

 Prerequisites:

 - [MSVC](https://visualstudio.microsoft.com/)
   - Specifically, you need nmake.exe, cl.exe, and link.exe.
+Install
+    Visual Studio and those should be included.
 - [SDL2](https://libsdl.org/download-2.0.php)
   - Download the Visual C++ development libraries, and extract the `lib` and `include` directories next to this repo's `src`